 If you don’t want to invest in an oil sprayer, all is not lost.
 Another great method is to use an egg wash brush.
 The type of brush that you usually use to apply egg wash to pies and other things you wish to bake (is this really called an egg wash brush??).
 This would also work great to apply oil to your food before cooking.

 Be creative, you can use any way that will allow you to apply a thin layer of oil.
-When marinating food with oil based marinates, just try to make sure there is not heaps of excess oil that can drip down into your cooking compartment (and potentially turn to smoke).
+When marinating food with oil based marinates, just try to make sure there are not heaps of excess oil that can drip down into your cooking compartment (and potentially turn to smoke).

 If you use a traditional bucket style of air fryer, you will often have to shake food in order to get an evenly cooked end result.
 If you are a shaker, remember to apply oil after every shake that you do.